lxc/incus-os/doc/rest-api.md

 - "local-data-encryption-key": Do not overwrite the existing encryption key for the "local" data pool
 - "network-macs": Do not copy MAC addresses from network interface or bond definitions in the backup

-Remember to properly set the 'Content-Type: application/gzip' HTTP header.
+Remember to properly set the `Content-Type: application/gzip` HTTP header.

 ### `/1.0/system/logging`

 `GET`: Returns the current system logging state

-`PUT`: Apply a new system logging configuration
+`PUT`: Applies a new system logging configuration

 ### `/1.0/system/network`

-`GET`: Return the current network state
+`GET`: Returns the current network state

-`PUT`: Apply a new network configuration
+`PUT`: Applies a new network configuration

 ### `/1.0/system/provider`

 `GET`: Returns the current system provider state

-`PUT`: Apply a new system provider configuration
+`PUT`: Applies a new system provider configuration

 ### `/1.0/system/resources`